cyrila24/personal/index.md

 Welcome to my personal academic website!

-I am **Dani Marinova**, Associate Professor of Political Science at the [Universitat Autònoma de Barcelona](https://www.uab.cat).
-My research focuses on political behavior, public policy, and the comparative politics of inequality.
+I am **Dani Marinova**, Associate Professor of Political Science at [Universitat Autònoma de Barcelona](https://www.uab.cat).

+My research focuses on political behavior, social policy, and inequality.
 I am particularly interested in the political and social consequences of family policies, including the design and implementation of parental leave schemes.

+I am the Director of the [Master's Program in Political Science](https://master-ciencia-politica.uab.cat/).

 You can find more information about: